prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

  - [Gasper](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/gasper/) describes the concept of finality in the context of Gasper, the consensus mechanism securing proof-of-stake Ethereum.
  - [What happens after finality in Ethereum PoS](https://hackmd.io/@prysmaticlabs/finality) provides an in-depth explanation of finality.
- - [Proof of Stake](https://ethereum.org/pt/developers/docs/consensus-mechanisms/pos/) is a great place to learn about Ethereum Proof of Stake.
+ - [Proof of Stake](https://ethereum.org/pt/developers/docs/consensus-mechanisms/pos/) is a great place to learn about Ethereum Proof of Stake, finality, and checkpoints.

 <RequestUpdateWidget />